Home > Being Muslim: How Local Islam Overturns Narratives of Exceptionalism

 Project.
 The overwhelming majority of Muslims worldwide live outside the Middle East, especially in Africa and Asia, but the Islam they practice is generally devalued in public discourse in favor of the idealized Arabic-centric standard forms, especially found in Saudi Arabia and Egypt; likewise the majority of Muslims worldwide do not speak Arabic.
 This project seeks to bring together several generations of scholars from all parts the world to complicate our—and the public’s—understanding of the ways Islam has naturalized itself in communities worldwide, including more recent developments in Europe and America.

 Solicitation for Workshops.
-Over the next two years, we plan to host a series of workshops that will convene in four successive semesters.
-With this announcement we are soliciting proposals for each workshop—all geographic areas where Islam is found are eligible.
+With this announcement we are now soliciting proposals for the last two workshops—all geographic areas where Islam is found are eligible.
 The proposed work should be unpublished work-in-progress, which we will circulate in advance (in the spirit of a proper working group as opposed to a conference presentation); previously published work will not be accepted.
 Each participant will be allotted approximately one hour to present and discuss the work (details to be provided upon acceptance).
 Each workshop will include approximately fifteen scholars from around the world and each participant will have all expenses paid.

 Proposals.
 To propose a presentation, please submit a title and 250-300 word précis to Christen C. Harper, Administrative Assistant, Department of Religious Studies, Vanderbilt University, email: <email@example.com>.
 It would be most helpful if you would include an updated CV or the URL of your personal website where your credentials can be found.
 Scholars from all ranks, independent and within the academy, are encouraged to apply.
 Electronic submissions only.